PaulWheatcroft/CarpBuzz/README.md

 ## User Experience (UX)

+### User Stories

 The following personas and user stories have been identified:

+>
+> All Users
+>

 - As someone who wants to go carp fishing, I can view a directory of fisheries in the South West of England
 - As someone who wants to go carp fishing, I can filter a directory of fisheries in the South West of England based on my requirements

+>
+> Registered Users
+>

 - As someone who wants to go carp fishing, who is registered to the site, I can leave a review of a fishery
     - I can edit my review at a later date
     - I can delete my review
 - As someone who wants to go carp fishing, who is registered to the site, I can log the fish I catch on a fishing trip to one of the fisheries in the directory
 - As an administrator of the site, I can add new fisheries to the directory
-- I can amend existing fishery entries o	I can delete fisheries from the directory
+- I can amend existing fishery entries
+    - I can delete fisheries from the directory

+>
+> Administrator
+>

 - An administrator of the site, I can moderate fishery reviews when notified by someone who uses the “report review” function.
     - I can deleted the review

 ## Design Choices